 “The masses were starting to move….” (p.
 39)

 “…parade to mourn the loss of life” in New Orleans (p.
-41)
+41) it’s in the details – the different fraction (krewe of dead pelicans vs Fuck BP) that are interesting to discuss here and different temporalities.

 “.. actions on the streets of New Orleans in early June 2010, and solidarity actions in many other cities around the United States...” (p.
 45)